const std = @import("std");

 zig

-compiler forces you to handle every possible error.
+compiler forces you to handle every possible error in your program.

 1.10 Other parts of Zig